Nebraska Approves New Congressional and State Legislative Maps

-WASHINGTON, D.C. — Today, Gov. Pete Ricketts (R) signed Nebraska’s new congressional and state legislative districts into law, moments after the state’s unicameral Legislature approved the maps.
+WASHINGTON, D.C. — On Sept.
+30, Gov. Pete Ricketts (R) signed Nebraska’s new congressional and state legislative districts into law, moments after the state’s unicameral Legislature approved the maps.
 This makes Nebraska the third state to complete congressional redistricting after Oregon and Maine.
 In Nebraska, the state Legislature is responsible for drawing both state and congressional districts, subject to gubernatorial veto.